openwisp/openwisp-docs/user/configure-device.rst

-Connect OpenWRT to OpenWISP
+Connect OpenWrt to OpenWISP
 ===========================

-This page will guide you through the installation of `openwisp-config <https://github.com/openwisp/openwisp-config>`_ on a device which supports `OpenWRT <https://openwrt.org/>`_.
+This page will guide you through the installation of `openwisp-config <https://github.com/openwisp/openwisp-config>`_ on a device which supports `OpenWrt <https://openwrt.org/>`_.

 **If you don't have a physical device available but you still want to try out OpenWISP, you can use a Virtual Machine.**